Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Model of the system

-It has been shown in \cite{gros2021dissipativity} that proving closed-loop stability of the Markov Chains with the optimal policy resulting form an undiscounted OCP is more straightforward than a discounted setting~\cite{zanon2022stability}.
+in the same space as $\rho$.
+In order to distinguish it from the real system trajectory, let us denote $\hat{\vect s}^{\vect\pi}_{0,1,\ldots}$ the (possibly stochastic) trajectories of the state transition model \eqref{eq:model} under policy $\vect\pi$, i.e., $\hat{\vect s}^{\vect\pi}_{k+1}\sim \hat\rho\left[\cdot|\hat{\vect s}^{\vect\pi}_{k},\vect \pi(\hat{\vect s}^{\vect\pi}_{k})\right]$, starting from $\hat{\vect s}^{\vect\pi}_{0}=\vect s$, $\forall \vect\pi$.
+We further denote the measure associated with such trajectories as $\hat \tau^{\vect{\pi}}$.
+In general, $\tilde{\cdot}$ refers to the notations related to the imperfect model of the system in this paper.
+It has been shown in \cite{gros2021dissipativity} that proving closed-loop stability of the Markov Chains with the optimal policy resulting from an undiscounted OCP is more straightforward than a discounted setting~\cite{zanon2022stability}.
 This observation is well-known in MPC of deterministic systems \cite{postoyan2016stability}.
 Therefore, in this paper, we are interested in using an undiscounted OCP for the model \eqref{eq:model} in order to extract the optimal policy and optimal value functions of the real system \eqref{eq:MC}, as this allows us to enforce stability guarantees.